erlang/erlang-org/_posts/2022-04-20-faster-rand.md

-The speed of the newly implemented `lcg53` and `mcg53` algorithms is much thanks to the recent [type-based optimizations] in the compiler and the Just-In-Time compliling .BEAM code loader.
+The speed of the newly implemented `lcg53` and `mcg53` algorithms is much thanks to the recent [type-based optimizations] in the compiler and the Just-In-Time compiling BEAM code loader.

 ### Without type-based optimization